 In general, the best approach is the sooner, the better.
 If you get started early enough, you will have longer timeframes to make decisions and coordinate the process while having time to eliminate a lot of stress.
 This means you must begin this process well in advance of the end of your current lease.
 Working against the near-immediate end of a lease is much more difficult.

 That means starting to plan early; the minimum time to start preparing for the move is six months in advance; nine to twelve months is even better.
 Find a broker first.
 They’ll be able to identify areas where you’ll need help, and then start asking people.

-The caveat here is that, as a business owner, you will ultimately be the one to make the most impactful decisions: the location, the direction of the fit out, etc. Your role should be make the high level decisions to identify direction and then get confirming feedback from key staff members.
+The caveat here is that, as a business owner, you will ultimately be the one to make the most impactful decisions: the location, the direction of the fit-out, etc. Your role should be making the high-level decisions to identify direction and then get confirming feedback from key staff members.

 The final point of consideration: what should you delegate?
 The answer: almost every part of the process that can be easily and effectively done by someone else.

 As a business owner, your primary responsibility is strategic direction.
 If you try to handle all of the tactical implications of your choices, you’ll be buried.
 Ideally, your job is to delegate and then approve things like:

 There are a thousand small decisions to be made relating to the design of your new space.
 Will the floor be carpet?
 Vinyl?
 Composite tile?
 What color will the walls be?
 Where will interior signage go?
 What will the lighting be like?

 Your broker should be able to walk you through the necessary decisions, potentially with help from designers.

 Additionally, specialty industries may have certain space and design requirements.
 Call centers or dental offices or law offices, for example, have industry-specific functions, flows, and specialized requirements that necessitate strict usage of space – you’ll want to work with a specialized consultant.
 If you don’t have connections based on your use case, your broker should be able to connect you with consultants who can help.